|

 Some interesting facts about DOMS:

-A more recent NYT article in 2012, references a more recent study where "the men briskly rode stationary bicycles for that same hour.
+Not only is it questionnable as to any performance benefits, this article in 2012 points out they may have peripheral harmful effects. "....the men briskly rode stationary bicycles for that same hour.
 Before one of those rides, though, they again took 400 milligrams of ibuprofen the night before and the morning of their workouts.
 At the end of each rest or ride, researchers drew blood to check whether the men's small intestines were leaking.
 Dr. van Wijck found that blood levels of a protein indicating intestinal leakage were, in fact, much higher when the men combined bike riding with ibuprofen than during the other experimental conditions when they rode or took ibuprofen alone."

 It's not unusual to hear the following story: